 On October 31, 2017 and November 20, 2017, the credit agreement dated as of March 13, 2014, among Nautilus Acquisition Holdings, Inc., a wholly-owned subsidiary of the Company, NVI, as borrower, Goldman Sachs Bank USA, as administrative agent, collateral agent, and letter of credit issuer, and the lenders from time to time party thereto and the other parties thereto (as amended, restated, supplemented or otherwise modified from time to time, the "first lien credit agreement") was amended pursuant to separate joinder and amendment agreements (collectively, the "Amendments") to, among other things, (a) establish new first lien term loans ("First Lien - Term Loan B") in an aggregate principal amount of \$570.0 million to refinance all of the first lien term loans outstanding immediately prior to the amendment, (b) extend the maturity of such term loans to November 20, 2024 and (c) reprice the rates applicable to such term loans by amending the definition of Applicable Margin (as defined in the first lien credit agreement).
-The Amendments further provide that the Applicable Margins for First Lien - Term Loan B will be based on NVI's public corporate credit rating from Moody's as follows: (i) if NVI's rating is lower than Ba3 (stable), the Applicable Margin will be 2.75% for LIBOR Loans and 1.75% for ABR Loans, as specified in the Amendments.
+The Amendments further provide that the Applicable Margins for First Lien - Term Loan B will be based on NVI's public corporate credit rating from Moody's as follows: (i) if NVI's rating is lower than Ba3 (stable), the Applicable Margin will be 2.75% for LIBOR Loans and 1.75% for ABR Loans and (ii) if NVI's rating is Ba3 (stable) or better, the Applicable Margin will step down to 2.50% for LIBOR Loans and 1.50% for ABR Loans, as specified in the Amendments.
 We are required to prepay an amount equal to 50% of the preceding fiscal year's excess cash flow, as defined in the agreement.
 The required prepayment is reduced to 25% of the preceding year's excess cash flow if our consolidated earnings before interest, tax, depreciation and amortization ("Credit Agreement EBITDA") ratio, as defined in the agreement, is less than or equal to 4.25 to 1.00.
 No prepayment is required if such ratio is less than or equal to 4.00 to 1.00.
 We have not been required to make a prepayment related to our first lien credit agreement.